pipedude/evi-run/README.md

 ### Adding Custom Agents

-evi.run uses the **Agents** library with a multi-agent architecture where specialized agents are integrated as tools into the main agent.
+evi-run uses the **Agents** library with a multi-agent architecture where specialized agents are integrated as tools into the main agent.
 All agent configuration is centralized in:

 ```bash
 bot/agents_tools/agents_.py